craigmcb/craigmcb.github.io/OL/ol.md

 [![](../common/images/vlan_lab.png)](https://luna.oracle.com/lab/e8070728-d90b-41c9-8984-e4b1d98cee88)

 ## Package Management
-Package Management is an essential skill for installing software on Oracle Linux.
+Software package management is an essential skill needed to keep your Oracle Linux system up to date with the latest software enhancements, bug fixes, and security patches.

 ### Package Management Videos
 Oracle Linux 8 introduced DNF, which replaces YUM, and in this video series, we cover how to use DNF, install the Oracle UEK kernel and how to add repositories.